dthatprince/Text-Mining-on-Reuters-Dataset/README.md

 ### Cleaning the Data

-To clean the data, we will use R and the `readtext` library.
-The data will be processed to remove non-alphabetic characters, extra whitespaces, and convert the text to lowercase.
+To clean the data, I used R and the `readtext` library.
+The data was processed to remove non-alphabetic characters, extra whitespaces, and convert the text to lowercase.

 ### Statistics